solid-contrib/pivot/README.md

 A spec-compliant Solid server, based on a remix of [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer).

 In traditional data portability, the user consents to organisation A transferring their data to organisation B.
-A Solid pod, however, acts as a "pivot": Data is transferred from organisation A to the pod, and from the pod to organisation B.
+A Solid pod, however, acts as a "pivot": data is transferred from organisation A to the pod, and from the pod to organisation B.
-This greatly simplifies consent managements, by making it user-centric.
-Hence, the name "pivot".
+This greatly simplifies consent management and makes it user-centric.
+Hence the name "pivot" for this open source Solid server implementation.

 Photo 138720473 © Leo Lintang | Dreamstime.com